The inside track to contact AT&T execs. And what to do if they won’t listen…

 (Take caution: some customers have reported hostile and aggressive responses from AT&T when they try this out, but if you are brave enough, go for it.)

-When customer service can’t solve your problem, what’s the next way to try to contact AT&T and get your issue hear?
-For a lot of dissatisfied AT&T customers, the next step is to start a legal process.
+When customer service can’t solve your problem, you can file a complaint against AT&T. For a lot of dissatisfied AT&T customers, the next step is to start a legal process.

-If you want to contact AT&T to start a legal process, there are two ways:
+If you want to sue AT&T and start a legal process, there are two ways: